kariukit/Social-Network-API/README.md

 THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

-# C) Mock-UP Animations showing the API routes for the Application being tested in Insomnia
+# C) Mock-UP Animations showing the expected behavior of the API routes for the Application being tested in Insomnia

    # 1. for GET routes for all users and all thoughts: